 650 Van Es Parkway, Eau Claire (near the intersection of Jeffers Road and the North Crossing)

 This relatively new, little-known 120-acre park on the northwest side of Eau Claire is a great place for mountain biking.
 Over the past few years, CORBA volunteers have built about seven miles of single-track trails, which are particularly appealing to winter fat-tire bikers or any off-road biker looking for a challenge.
-There are also two miles of double-track ski trail.
+There are also two miles of a double-track ski trail.
 While the trails are well-developed at this park, other amenities are not, although the city has big plans for additional recreational opportunities in the future.
 Maps are available on the CORBA website, but not at the park.

 3. OTTER CREEK TRAILS (CENTENNIAL PARK)

 Just south of Spooner Avenue on Altoona’s far west side, you’ll find Centennial Park, a wooded 38-acre plot along the winding banks of Otter Creek.
 About 2.6 miles of trails are open year-round to mountain bikers, hikers, runners, and snowshoers.
 Enjoy 14 trails, from the easy, mile-long Creek’s Edge to the short-but-difficult Freefall, Surrender, and Make It Stop.
 In the coming years, the city of Altoona will be adding more amenities to the park, likely including a parking lot, a playground, pavilions, and bathrooms.
 There is a map at the trailhead on-site, or you can find maps on the CORBA website.